AI4Cryst/ASUGNN/README.md

 ## Model.py

-`Model.py` contains the implementation of a deep learning model using PyTorch for processing and analyzing graph-based data.
+`Model.py` contains the implementation of ASUGNN using PyTorch.
 The main components are:

 1. **NetConfig**: A configuration class for setting up the base parameters for the ASUGNN model.